aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 # Checkpoint

-At this time, your application should be running in both regions.
+At this time, your application should be running in both regions and you have some visibility into the underlying infrastructure in both regions.
 Hit the secondary **SecondaryLoadBalancerDNS** that you copied earlier.
 You should see the exact same site you had before.

 Proceed to [Lab 4](../lab-4-globalacc)!